Career lattice

 • Job rotation, shadowing, and cross-functional training: Insight into different company areas enables workers to discover potential new interests and enhance their skills to meet career goals.

-The following examples demonstrate a career lattice in action, showcasing how individuals navigate diverse paths for career advancement and skill development:
+The following examples demonstrate a corporate lattice in action, showcasing how individuals navigate diverse paths for career advancement and skill development:

 • An experienced sales representative burns out due to their role.
 Instead of leaving the company, they decide to use their relationship management skills to make a lateral move to HR.